nysbc/appion-protomo/README.md

 At this point all SESSION variables required for using Batch Align Tilt-Series, for instance, should be loaded.

 Note that clicking on Align Tilt-Series forcefully clears all PHP variables.
+Selecting a tilt-series in Protomo Coarse Alignment populates basic PHP variables.

 </p></details>